Arya-K21/AK_Portfolio/README.md

 ## A quick note

 Feel free to look through the code and draw inspiration from the design or the animations.
-Just please don't straight-up fork the entire portfolio and change the name to yours!

 Cheers,
 Arya